kiransharma755/cloudpractioner_certification/README.md

 Is getting certified good ?
 Does certificate carry any value?

-These are subjective questions therefore the answer may vary or will vary.
-But one thing every one would agree is that the certificate may not carry any value( depends) but the knowlege gained in the process is definitely valuable.
-Again quesiton comes why do we need to get certified in order to gain knowledge?
-We do not , but when there is not goal, we will not do a through reading or practice.
+These are subjective questions therefore the answer could vary.
+But one thing every one would agree is that the certificate may not carry any value( depending on what see valueable ) but the knowlege gained in the process of getting certified is definitely valuable.
+Again quesiton may arise  why do we need to get certified in order to gain knowledge?
+We do not study or do whatever practices we need?
+That is true  but when there is not a goal, we will not do a through reading or practice.
 Having a goal compels us to do things which we may not do otherwise.

-Also, it will definitely gives us confidence while working on cloud or finding new jobs inside or outside on the organisation.
+Also, it will definitely gives us confidence while working on cloud or finding new jobs inside or outside the organisation.
 Thus, personally, I will see a great value of getting certified.

 How can I get certified?